Our Methodology

 Where T1 is your known race time, D1 is the known distance, and D2 is the target distance.
 The exponent 1.06 encodes the empirical observation that performance degrades slightly as distance increases, so you can't simply scale a 5K pace to a marathon.

 Riegel's formula gives a reasonable baseline for comparisons between distances of similar length.
+The exponent 1.06 is a population average — some runners convert shorter race times to marathons more effectively than others, and the formula cannot account for individual endurance-to-speed profiles.
 It becomes increasingly unreliable as the ratio D2/D1 grows.
 Predicting a marathon from a half marathon (ratio ≈ 2×) is reasonable.
 Predicting from a 5K (ratio ≈ 8.4×) introduces substantial error: the formula was not derived from data at that extrapolation distance, and it doesn't account for the fundamentally different physiological demands of the marathon.

 The critical limitation of the raw formula: it assumes the runner is optimally trained for the target distance.
-A 5K or 10K time will almost always over-predict marathon performance for a runner who hasn't built the specific endurance the marathon requires.
+A 5K or 10K time will typically over-predict marathon performance for a runner who hasn't built the specific endurance the marathon requires.
 Our adjustments exist primarily to correct for this.

 We apply additive fractional adjustments on top of the Riegel baseline.
 Positive values slow the prediction (the runner is likely less prepared than the formula assumes).
 Negative values reward a particularly strong training base.